imjihuan/fuego/docs/rst_src/Target_Packages.rst

 This script is located at ``fuego-core/engine/scripts/make_cache.sh``.
 To use it, provide a board name as a command line argument.

-It will call 'ftc' to create all of the target package files that it can (ie that build successfully).
+It will call ``ftc`` to create all of the target package files that it can (ie that build successfully).

 ===================